Rzky3016/WhatsApp-Ubot/README.md

 ### Develop :

-_You can develop your own module for Whatsbot.
+_You can develop your own module for WhatsApp Ubot.
 Check out the [wiki](https://github.com/TheWhatsBot/WhatsBot/wiki/Development), It is very easy if you know Javascript._

 ### How it works :